chippytech/GenerateSpeech/README.md

 - Quick & smart
 - Based on Microsoft Speech AI
 - Awesome design using Bootstrap
-- Enforced character limit of 5000 Letters
+- Enforced character limit of 5000 letters
 - English only with 25+ regional accents

 # Requirements